feedme666/datascience_empty_directory/README.md

 3. **Run tests/notebooks** relevant to your change.
 4. **Commit & push**, then open a PR that links to any related issues.
 5. **Discuss & iterate** on review feedback; keep documentation updated alongside code changes.

-Questions or suggestions?
-Open an issue so we can refine the template together.

-Run `docker container prune -f` or `docker system prune -a -f` to remove unused containers.